Fast 3D Nanophotonic Inverse Design using Volume Integral Equations: Introduction

 In this work, we demonstrate the inverse design of nanophotonic structures using the JVIE as a forward model.
 To enable this, we introduce and incorporate mode sources, mode monitors, and gradient calculation using the adjoint method within the context of the JVIE environment.
 We demonstrate the advantages of using the JVIE in the inverse design process, particularly for large-scale 3D simulations.
 In section 2, we present the mathematical formulation of the JVIE method and describe the implementation of mode sources to excite the desired mode in each simulation.
 We also compare the performance of JVIE against commonly used finite-difference solvers.
-In section 3, the setup and inverse design process of two nanophotonic structures, a selective mode reflector and a power splitter, are demonstrated.
-The full mathematical details of the adjoint gradient computation and mode source construction are provided in the supplementary information.
+In section 3, the setup and inverse design process of two nanophotonic structures, a power splitter and a dual-wavelength Bragg grating, are demonstrated.
+The full mathematical details of the adjoint gradient computation and mode source construction, as well as an additional inverse design example of a selective mode reflector are provided in the Supporting Information.